Login Security for Community Websites: Forums, Groups, and Networks

 WordPress Community Login Security with LoginPress

-Fundamentally, all community sites continue to depend on WordPress authentication mechanisms.
+All community sites continue to depend on WordPress authentication ways.

-So, to implement a layered security, start with:
+So, to implement the best login security, start with:

 1. Protect WP-login.php

-The default login URL is frequently targeted by automated bot attacks.
+The default login URL is always a target for automated bot attacks.

 With LoginPress Hide Login Add-On, you can: